The most recent Indian Premier League fantasy cricket news from RotoWire.

 By National Team:

-Fantasy AnalysisKohli was dismissed with the third ball of the innings by Australia fast bowler Nathan Coulter-Nile when a flashing drive ended in the hands of Manish Pandy at second slip.
-The star batsman's side was eventually bowled our for a measly 49 runs, the lowest total in IPL history.
+Fantasy AnalysisKohli was dismissed with the third ball of the second innings by Australia fast bowler Nathan Coulter-Nile when a flashing drive ended in the hands of Manish Pandy at second slip.
+The star batsman's side was eventually bowled out for a measly 49 runs, the lowest total in IPL history.
 It's the 28-year-old's only failure in what has otherwise been a good start to his IPL.
-Kohli has scores 62, 28, 64, in his four matches, he missed the beginning of this edition of the tournament after a shoulder injury he sustained in India's Test series against Australia.
+Kohli has scores 62, 28, and 64 in his four matches, after missing the beginning of this edition of the tournament after a shoulder injury he sustained in India's Test series against Australia.

 Fantasy AnalysisDhoni had really struggled in the early going of the IPL, scoring 33 runs in the first four matches combined, but seemed to find his stroke last Sunday with a confident 28.
 However, he found another gear against Sunrisers, finding the boundary just about every four balls with his best work coming in the 19th over against Bhuvneshwar Kumar — arguably the most in-form bowler in the IPL — with two fours and a six to shorten RPS's chase from 30 off 12 to just 11 off 6.
 The 35-year-old will look to keep his strong form going in the Supergiant's next match at the Mumbai Indians on Monday.